JoseDev184/html-css-project/README.md

  took me like 7 hours to find the problem  I fixed changed the name of the carpet! let continue if I want to watch my code with the command line like "watch sass function I have to add -w to the script on packet json!

+ Monday and Tuesday are the best days to programming this week i will finish my sass project and complete 8 hours of work!